iterative/dvc.org/content/blog/2020-07-07-cml-release.md

   - DataOps
 ---

-## 1. CI/CD for machine learning problems
+## CI/CD for machine learning

+Today, the DVC team is releasing a new open-source project called Continuous Machine Learning, or CML (https://cml.dev) to mainstream the best engineering practices of CI/CD to AI and ML teams.
+CML helps to organize MLOps infrastructure on top of the traditional software engineering stack instead of creating separate AI platforms.

 Continuous integration and continuous delivery (CI/CD) is a widely-used software engineering practice.
 It's a validated approach to increasing the agility of